The Open Internet is Over

 - We Have Failed to Impose Costs - The United States has failed to impose sufficient costs on attackers.
 Norms are more useful in binding friends together than in constraining adversaries.
 Indictments and sanctions have been ineffective in stopping state-backed hackers.

 Why should we care about these findings?
 Because the Internet today is more fragmented, less free, and more dangerous for all of us.
+Just like we have to rethink our strategy towards our adversaries like China, we need to change how we think about technology.

 We should also care because we are already on the trajectory where the next 40 years of innovation will make the last 40 years look like we were just monkeys playing in the dirt with sticks.
 If, in 2060, we want to be talking about how technological advancement further uplifted humanity rather than constrained it, then we are going to have to change our ways.